mayasrikanth/Maya_Code_Samples/README.md

 Matlab Projects- Contains implementation of K-means clustering algorithm in Matlab.

-Graphics Projects- Contains implementation of shaded rendering using Phong and Gouraud algorithms, as well as the Lighting Model.
+Graphics Projects- Contains implementation of shaded rendering using Phong and Gouraud algorithms and the Lighting Model, as well as code to utilize openGL API to render shaded objects in an interactive UI.

 Machine Learning- Contains python implementations of machine learning algorithms, including Radial Basis Functions and both hard-margin and soft-margin SVM.